 How Asexuality Is the Quiet Queer Revolution

+Mainstreaming asexuality decenters our fixation with sex — and the way in which it organizes the world.

-“[Y]ou’ve got to go through a lot of sex to get to anti-sex.Valerie Solanas, SCUM Manifesto
+“[Y]ou’ve got to go through a lot of sex to get to anti-sex.”

 Here’s a thought experiment conceptualized by a Redditor: what would happen if all allosexual people became asexual, and vice versa?